cdrummey216/whoami/idenityequations.md

 A man was once a child and a florist could sell their business.
 So, in this way, answers to the question "who am i?" are subject to change over time.

+The famous foundation of knowledge from Descartes, _cogito ergo sum_ or "I think, therefore I am", shows that "I" exists as an _internal process_ of the self.
+What this means is that the cogito, as it is often referred, proves that one's thoughts exist within the self and therefore, the self must exists.
+However, it has no affirmations on the existence of another "I" apart from the one that is actively thinking, or whether reality exists prior to "I" thinking.
+So, what is _my_ self?
+Is it externalized in reality (real-time) from _my_ self?
+Can I identify my self and the self of another in reality?

 Identifying as ***the one who asked*** positions the "asker" as an active participant in the curation of their identity.
 From this perspective, the individual has the ability to accept or reject a given answer at any time.
-If a routine of asking and answering "who am i?" is established, then each answer can be assessed individually or as a trend over time and used to distinguish desirable and undesirable attributes and qualities.
+If a routine of asking and answering "Who am I?" is established, then each answer can be assessed individually or as a trend over time and used to distinguish desirable and undesirable attributes and qualities.
 When combined with a free will, this ability allows the "asker" to discover who they are, in thoughts and actions.